THE BELIEVER'S SIN NATURE

 In short, our "sin nature" is the "fallen" life from Adam, the life we receive at conception in the womb, our congenital inheritance from the first Parent.
 Its bent or nature is that of "sin"--all that is unlike the character of God.
 Three common definitions are inadequate because their limited sin to a) violation of divine law, b) finiteness, or c) selfishness.

 With the "new birth" comes new life, the very life of the Lord Jesus Christ.
 Is the old life gone or changed?
 No. The born-again Christian has two sources of life within, each inherently different.
-Christian sanctification, the experience of progressively becoming more "like" Christ, is the process of the new life emerging and the old life from Adam, progressively fading away.
-Romans chapter 7 chronicles the Apostle Paul's struggle of living with two sources of life, two natures, inappropriately under law.
+Christian sanctification, the experience of progressively becoming more "like" Christ, is the process of the new life emerging and the old life from Adam, progressively being held "inoperative" through faith in our co-crucifixion with Christ (Romans 6:6).
+Romans chapter 7 chronicles the Apostle Paul's struggle of inappropriately living under law, with two sources of life, with two diametrically-opposed natures.
 His experience was designed to teach him (and us) an important lesson.
-Law gives strength to the Adamic nature, and for the new nature (life from Christ), law is unnecessary.
+Law gives strength to the Adamic life, and for the new life (life from Christ), law is unnecessary.

 Common Misunderstandings